-In addition to the requirements listed in the "General Requirements for Cabinets and Racks" on page 9 section, perforated cabinets with front-to-back airflow must meet the following requirements:
+In addition to the requirements listed in the General Requirements for Cabinets and Racks section, perforated cabinets must meet the following requirements:

-- The front and rear doors must have at least a 60 percent open area perforation pattern, with at least 15 sq. in.
-(96.7 sq cm) of open area per rack unit of door height. - We recommend that the roof be perforated with at least 20 percent open area, unless the cabinet only contains switch, in which case the roof does not have to be perforated. - We recommend an open or perforated cabinet floor to enhance cooling but it is not required.
+- The front and rear doors must have at least a 60 percent open area perforation pattern, with at least 15 sq. in. of open area per rack unit of door height. - We recommend that the roof be perforated with at least 20 percent open area, unless the cabinet only contains the SAN96C-6 switch, in which case the roof does not have to be perforated. - · We recommend an open or perforated cabinet floor to enhance cooling but it is not required.